 Wiring a single pole switch is relatively easy.
 Inside of the wall box you will see two black wires coming out to the switch.

-Those two black wires break the actual circuit going to the lake.
-You also see two white wires they get wire nuted.
+Those two black wires break the actual circuit going to the light.
+You also see two white wires they get wire nutted.

 If you follow the diagram below you can see quite clearly that the power feed comes from the power source.
 In this case it would be from the power panel.